Tony Hobson

-Anthony C. Hobson (born March 29, 1959) is an American college women's basketball coach currently coaching at Fort Hays State University.
-Since Hobson took over at Fort Hays State, the programs as won a conference regular season championships and has appeared in three NCAA tournaments.
-Prior to his current post, Hobson was the head coach for his alma mater Hastings College from 2001 to 2008, where he led the school to three National Association of Intercollegiate Athletics national championships.
+Anthony C. Hobson (born March 29, 1959) was a long-time American college women's basketball coach who ended his career in 2023 at Fort Hays State University.
+While at Fort Hays State, Hobson led the Tigers to four conference regular season championships and seven NCAA tournaments.
+Prior to that post, Hobson was the head coach for his alma mater Hastings College from 2001 to 2008, where he led the school to three National Association of Intercollegiate Athletics national championships.
 Hobson coached at Cloud County Community College and his alma mater Barton Community College prior to coaching at Hastings.

 Career

 Early coaching career

 Hobson, a Hardy, Nebraska native, began his coaching career in 1983 at Cloud County Community College, where he spent six seasons as the head coach leading the women's basketball program to six consecutive winning seasons.
 Hobson took eight seasons off to coach at the high school level before he landed a job at his alma mater, Barton Community College.
 While at Barton, Hobson turned the Lady Cougars program around landing him the Kansas Jayhawk Community College Conference West Division Coach of the Year in 1999.
 Hobson left Barton after the conclusion of the 1999–2000 season.